WICG/attribution-reporting-api/verbose_debugging_reports.md

 #### `source-scopes-channel-capacity-limit`

-A source is rejected due to the [attribution scope channel-capacity limit][].
+The source was rejected due to the [attribution scope channel-capacity limit][].

 Additional fields: `limit`